JeePEG-57/DINA-IMAS/README.md

 ## Environment settings and building DINA actors
 Having the repository downloaded, one needs to:
    1. Setup the environment variables.
 Preferably, the IMAS environment setup is to be done by running a specially prepared script in imas/ci_scripts folder:
 $ source imas/ci_scripts/ci_header.sh

    2. Build libraries and generate fc2k python actors:
 $ make
 This command:
-    a. builds DINA and magnetic controller core libraries in src/;
+      1. builds DINA and magnetic controller core libraries in src/;
-    b. builds DINA fortran with IDS interface and Fortran workflow in imas/interface/;
+      2. builds DINA fortran with IDS interface and Fortran workflow in imas/interface/;
-    c. builds Python actors in imas/fc2k.
+      3. builds Python actors in imas/fc2k.
 The python actors will be placed in the imas/python_wf/actors/.

 ## Running the workflow
 Having the environment set and libraries built, one needs to: